 The NHMRC Alcohol Guidelines recommend that to reduce your risk of harm from alcohol:

-- For children and young people under 18 years of age, not drinking alcohol is the safest option.
+- Children and people under 18 years of age

-- For women who are breastfeeding, not drinking is the safest option.
+For women who are breastfeeding, not drinking alcohol is safest for their baby.

 It is important to remember that factors such as gender, age, mental health, drug use and existing medical conditions can change how alcohol affects you.